 Britney had recently had the infamous head-shaving incident.
 She’d not yet lost the baby weight and wasn’t the newest kid on the block anymore.
 She’d now lost custody of her kids.
 She’d had two failed marriages, one bitter.
 Her parents were fighting for control of her finances.
 As I listened to this fantastic group of guys rip her to shreds, I actually welled up.
 I had to leave the room for a minute.
 All I could see was a young woman in her mid-twenties, suffering badly from postpartum depression among other things, having just had her children taken away, and being smeared across the news and tabloids the whole time.

 It soon became known online that a company had all but finished a documentary about Britney’s life and tragic death.
 It was actually posted that they were “just waiting for her to commit suicide so they could finish it and release it.”

-Please – really stop and consider the real person behind this.
+Please – stop and consider the real person here.
 Imagine it was you.
 Imagine it was your sister.
 Your kid.
 Why is any of this amusing or entertaining?
 Try to defend it to yourself.

 This week, while scrolling through my social media accounts, I saw friends and strangers alike behaving very similarly regarding Bruce/Caitlyn Jenner.
 Comments were truly horrific.
 Judgments were made on every front: moral, ethical, spiritual, personal.
 Sneering, dogmatic opinions about eternal destination – one even commented that it would have been better if Jenner had been aborted.